Marietta Mehanni

 • Why don’t people like what I do?

-This, my friends, is the social media rabbit hole, in which your perception of your value is based purely on comments, thumbs up and smiles.
-It is heartbreaking when you know that you are doing the best you can and believe in your expertise and knowledge, yet some inexperienced ‘young thing’ is getting all the interest.
+My friends, this is the social media rabbit hole in which your perception of your value is based purely on comments, thumbs up and smiles.
+It is heartbreaking to know that you are doing your best and believe in your expertise and knowledge.
+Yet, some inexperienced ‘young thing’ is getting all the interest.

-So, on top of comparing how you look, you are now trying to seek validation.
-Even though you feel like you don’t look the part, you hope that somehow the universe will provide you with confirmation that what you are delivering is being well received, liked and shared.
-When you teach a live face-to-face class, validation comes in the form of facial expressions, physical exertion, comments, banter, laughter, and feedback after the class.
+So, besides comparing how you look, you are now trying to seek validation.
+Even though you feel like you don’t look the part, you hope the universe will somehow confirm that what you are delivering is being well received, liked and shared.
+When you teach a live face-to-face class, validation comes in facial expressions, physical exertion, comments, banter, laughter, and feedback after the class.
 In the silent and solo world of the social media live stream or upload, validation is received by the likes, comments, shares, and number of people who choose to follow or request to be your friend.

 For the past year, when teaching a live class has often not been an option, many instructors have tumbled down this rabbit hole.
-In the fitness facility, you were hired based on your qualifications, experience, and ability.
+Fitness facilities hire you based on your qualifications, experience, and ability.
 In the social media world, you are at the mercy of optimised feeds, boosted posts, paid advertising and the number of people you can connect with yourself.
 You can find yourself glued to your device, checking to see if anyone has commented or liked your content.
-Now you are comparing not only your body, and number of likes, but also how viral your content is.
-The rabbit hole has turned you into a finger twitching, approval-seeking, social media junkie.
+Now you are comparing your body and the number of likes and how viral your content is.
+The rabbit hole has turned you into a finger-twitching, approval-seeking social media junkie.

 Getting out of the hole